eyadgaran/SimpleML/README.md

 Installation:  `pip install simpleml`

 # Inspiration
 I built SimpleML to simplify some of the most common pain points in new modeling projects.
 At the heart, SimpleML acts as an abstraction layer to implicitly version, persist, and load training iterations.
-It is compatible out of the box with popular modeling libraries (Scikit-Learn, Keras, etc) so it shouldn't interfere with normal workflows.
+It is compatible out of the box with popular modeling libraries (Scikit-Learn, Tensorflow/Keras, etc) so it shouldn't interfere with normal workflows.

 # Architecture
 Architecturally, SimpleML should flow modularly and mimic a true data science workflow.
 The steps, in sequence, start with data management, move through transformation, model creation, and finally evaluation.
 These are further broken down in the following ways: